Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Exponential utility with terminal liability

 $F(S_N,Y_N,Z_N^i)$ denotes the stochastic terminal liability (or the negative of the terminal endowment), depending on $S_N,Y_N$ and $Z_N^i$.
 Given the exponential utility assumption, the constant shift $F\rightarrow F+c$ does not alter the optimization problem; hence, only the dependence on $(S_N, Y_N, Z_N^i)$ in the function $F$ is relevant.
 The condition (ii) is a plausible assumption since every agent naturally knows their individual trading share is negligible in the market.
 This negligibility of individual actions is a key assumption for the standard MFG technique, as previously remarked.

-\begin{remark} Before solving the optimization problem, we provide some economic motivations for including the stochastic terminal liability $F(S_N,Y_N,Z_N^i)$.
-Since we primarily model various financial firms as our agents, it is natural to suppose that they are subject to stochastic liabilities (such as a portfolio of derivative contracts) dependent on the stock price.
-It is also plausible that the size of the liability varies from agent to agent based on their idiosyncratic factors $(Z_N^i)$ as well as common macroeconomic/environmental factors $(Y_N)$.
-This structure would naturally hold for non-financial firms, too. \end{remark}
+\begin{remark} Let us briefly discuss the economic motivation for including the stochastic terminal liability $F(S_N,Y_N,Z_N^i)$.
+Since we primarily model trading desks of various financial firms as our agents, it is natural to suppose that they are subject to stochastic liabilities (such as a portfolio of derivative contracts) dependent on the stock price.
+These liabilities typically arise from customer relationships of financial firms, and are not directly controllable by the trading desks.
+It is also plausible that the size of the liability varies across agents based on their idiosyncratic factors $(Z_N^i)$ as well as common macroeconomic/environmental factors $(Y_N)$.
+This structure applies naturally to non-financial firms as well. \end{remark}